ourdatafuture/ourdatafuture/index.md

 ## Data monopolies and surveillance

 First, we don't like data monopolies.
 Big tech companies harvest our data on a massive scale, for their own interests.
 They are the new feudal lords, exploiting all our information.
-To surveil, predict and automate are [their new aspirations](https://www.vox.com/2019/3/27/18220373/google-facebook-big-tech).
+To surveil, predict and automate are [their new aspirations](https://www.vox.com/2019/3/27/18220373/google-facebook-big-tech). (add PI resource if available)

 Surveillance machines like *Alexa* and *Google Assistant* have now entered into our homes.
 They [listen very carefully](https://www.bloomberg.com/news/articles/2019-04-10/is-anyone-listening-to-you-on-alexa-a-global-team-reviews-audio) to what we say, and they watch very closely what we do.